 Once you get the structure down, students know what to expect and fly through the routine!

 Thursday is a little bit different compared to the rest of the week.
-We begin like we normally do (review, writing, math facts, and the problem of the day), but instead of doing a think-pair-share, we do partner reviews.
+We begin like we normally do (review, writing, math facts, and the day’s problem), but instead of doing a think-pair-share, we partner reviews.

 They have several problems they must work to solve together.
 They may need to show it one way or two ways.
 Each group shares with the class after they have each solved it.